 then a member state leaves in any case.
 Why might this happen?
 The Risk Why might it happen?
-Likelihood of preventing agreement Change since August UK government is unclear on objectives Continuing lack of UK position papers presented to flesh out Florence speech, or firm commitments at October European Council Medium-High No change UK Parliamentary revolt Labour appears to be more coordinated in challenging the Government, but there has been no Parliamentary activity yet Low-Medium No change Tory party revolt May's position remains weak, and Cabinet are wiling to actively box her in on policy, but no clear replacement figure (or strategy) has emerged Low-Medium No change European Parliament refuses to accept agreement EP has affirmed the need for effective protection of citizens' rights.
-UK has also increased its lobbying of the institution, suggesting growing concern.
-Low-Medium No change Non-ratification by an EU27 assembly Still no sign that any EU27 member state is falling out from the agreement to work via the Commission mandate, although local situations might change political calculations for national leaders Low No change Insufficient negotiating capacity The UK still short-staffed at DExEU.
+Likelihood of preventing agreement Change since Oct UK government is unclear on objectives No UK position papers since August and much on-going debate within Cabinet about policy.
+Progress on financial liabilities still unconfirmed and no sign of proposals for Irish border Medium-High No change UK Parliamentary revolt Labour has been more coordinated in challenging the Government, as have Tory rebels, but with limited impact to date Low-Medium No change Tory party revolt May's position remains weak, and Cabinet continue to actively box her in on policy, but no clear replacement figure (or strategy) has emerged Low-Medium No change European Parliament refuses to accept agreement EP has affirmed the need for effective protection of citizens' rights, as well as growing interest in Irish border Low-Medium No change Non-ratification by an EU27 assembly Still no sign that any EU27 member state is falling out from the agreement to work via the Commission mandate, although local situations might change political calculations for national leaders Low No change Insufficient negotiating capacity The UK still short-staffed at DExEU.
 However, this has not immediately affected the capacity to negotiate.
 Impacts are more notable at DIT Low No change Disagreement over sequencing of agreement October's European Council has blurred edges on this, with agreement to have internal EU27 debate on Phase II mandate.
-However, UK still wants to move to active discussion on this Very Low No change EU27 fail to agree position October's European Council showed continuing lack of divergence among EU27, but some signs now that Phase II will be more contentious Very Low No change Radical hardening Talk of 'no deal' has abated considerably in Government Very Low No change circles, suggesting movement towards finding a deal of UK position
+December European Council might further tensions Very Low No change EU27 fail to agree position October's European Council showed continuing lack of divergence among EU27, but some signs now that Phase II will be more contentious Very Low No change Radical hardening of UK position Talk of 'no deal' has abated considerably in Government circles, and news of financial liabilities settlement has not sparked major dissent, suggesting continuing movement Very Low No change sparked major dissent, suggesting continuing movement towards finding a deal of UK position